SALIPE/GREAC/README.md

 ## 🚀 User Guide: Installation and First Run

-This section will guide you through setting up your **Julia environment** and executing a minimal working example using the provided `toymodel.sh` script.
+This section will guide you through setting up your **Julia environment** and executing a minimal working example using the provided `hbv_benchmark_toymodel.sh` script.

 ### 1. Install Julia